Ruby Beach, Olympic National Park: everything you need to know

 We love a good sandbar.
 Ft Myers Beach in Florida has an amazing one that remains mostly covered at low tide.
 The sandbar here at Ruby Beach is exposed at low tide and actually has a continual flow of water separating it from the rest of the beach.
 It’s perfect for kid play time where the water is warmer than the ocean and deep enough for totally safe fun.

 Note: always watch your kids carefully when they’re playing in water.
 It doesn’t take very much water for a small child to drown and it’s more important to keep a safe and watchful eye on your kids than to take a nap on the beach.

 In the water between the sandbar and the beach there is an awesome phenomena to check out: a sea star nursery.
 Here in the Pacific Northwest our sea star population has all but disappeared due to the sea star wasting sickness, which they still haven’t solved.
-Finding young sea stars in the protected waters of Olympic National Park was exciting and felt encouraging, as perhaps the sea stars are making a comeback.
+Finding young sea stars in the protected waters of Olympic National Park is always exciting and encouraging, as perhaps the sea stars are making a comeback.

 Tip: respect any wildlife you encounter, ever.
 Whether it’s bison in Yellowstone National Park or sea stars in Olympic National Park, know that they have their own struggle to survive, so let them be.

 Close to Ruby Beach are beaches 1-4 of Kalaloch.
 Each is a bit different, but they mostly have far stretches of sand and lots of space for playing and relaxing, especially at low tide.
 To the north, just past the town of Forks are the beaches of Mora and La Push.
 Again, these beaches have amazing driftwood, some beautiful sea stacks and great sand.
 La Push also has the Quiliyute River hitting the ocean right there, so it’s a fun place for kayaking if you’re into river paddling.